-Also, specific guidelines were discussed and agreed upon with the faculty (authors of the study guides and courses' coordinators).
-The aim was to secure that the programme and the courses' implementation would highlight specific (already included) research elements:
+We welcome the comment and we have acted accordingly.
+Specific guidelines were discussed and agreed upon with the faculty (authors of the study guides and courses' coordinators).
+The aim was to secure that the programme and the courses' implementation would highlight specific (already included) elements:

-- Up-to-date theoretical content and topics that are informed by the instructors' research practice and publications so that students become familiar with recent research tendencies and results. - Study material embracing and demonstrating a variety of methods and educational and epistemological approaches, relevant to the courses' content, and which inform and are informed by research practice; - Educational activities (including assessment methods) that give students the opportunity to explore research methods and qualitative and quantitative analysis techniques (such as statistical analysis, narrative and thematic analysis, conversational analysis, interpretative analysis, visual analysis etc.), experiment with them, get feedback from the instructor and their peers, and learn by doing and reflecting, as well as present their work to the scientific community.
+- 1. Up-to-date theoretical content and topics that are informed by the instructors' research practice and publications so that students become familiar with recent research tendencies and results. - Study material embracing and demonstrating a variety of methods and educational and epistemological approaches, relevant to the courses' content, and which inform and are informed by research practice; - 3.
+Educational activities (including assessment methods) that give students the opportunity to explore research methods and qualitative and quantitative analysis techniques (such as statistical analysis, narrative and thematic analysis, conversational analysis, interpretative analysis, visual analysis etc.), experiment with them, get feedback from the instructor and their peers, and learn by doing and reflecting, as well as present their work to the scientific community.

-A peer review procedure secures that these guidelines are be implemented.
+A peer review procedure secured that guidelines were implemented.

-2.d.
-Need to provide opportunities for skills development opportunities in professional practice contexts.
+2.d Need to provide opportunities for skills development opportunities in professional practice contexts.
 One element that the course team might consider is the more explicit inclusion of a tailored practicum element that would allow participants demonstrate their mastery of identified skills and competencies within an educational setting.